USS Monitor: Construction

 Commodore Joseph Smith, Chief of the Bureau of Yards and Docks, sent Ericsson formal notice of the acceptance of his proposal on 21 September 1861.
 Six days later, Ericsson signed a contract with Bushnell, John F. Winslow and John A. Griswold which stated that the four partners would equally share in the profits or the losses incurred by the construction of the ironclad.
-There was one major delay, however, over the signing of the actual contract with the government.
+There was one major delay over the signing of the actual contract with the government.
 Welles insisted that if Monitor did not prove to be a "complete success", the builders would have to refund every cent to the government.
 Winslow balked at this draconian provision and had to be persuaded by his partners to sign after the Navy rejected his attempt to amend the contract.
 The contract was finally signed on 4 October for a price of $275,000 to be paid in installments as work progressed.

-Preliminary work had begun well before that date, however, and Ericsson's consortium contracted with Thomas F. Rowland of the Continental Iron Works at Bushwick Inlet (in modern-day Greenpoint, Brooklyn) on 25 October for construction of Monitors hull.
+Preliminary work had begun well before that date, and Ericsson's consortium contracted with Thomas F. Rowland of the Continental Iron Works at Bushwick Inlet, in modern-day Greenpoint, Brooklyn, on 25 October for construction of Monitors hull.
 Her keel was laid the same day.
 The turret was built and assembled at the Novelty Iron Works in Manhattan, disassembled and shipped to Bushwick Inlet where it was reassembled.
 The ship's steam engines and machinery were constructed at the DeLamater Iron Works, also in Manhattan.
 Chief Engineer Alban C. Stimers, who once served aboard Merrimack, was appointed Superintendent of the ship while she was undergoing construction.
 Although never formally assigned to the crew, he remained aboard her as an inspector during her maiden voyage and battle.

 Construction progressed in fits and starts, plagued by a number of short delays in the delivery of iron and occasional shortages of cash, but they did not delay the ship's progress by more than a few weeks.
 The hundred days allotted for her construction passed on 12 January, but the Navy chose not to penalize the consortium.
 The name "Monitor", meaning "one who admonishes and corrects wrongdoers", was proposed by Ericsson on 20 January 1862 and approved by Assistant Secretary of the Navy Gustavus Fox.
-While Ericsson stood on its deck in defiance of all his critics who thought she would never float, Monitor was launched on 30 January 1862 to the cheers of the watching crowd, even those who had bet that the ship would sink straight to the bottom, and commissioned on 25 February.
+While Ericsson stood on its deck in defiance of all his critics who thought she would never float, Monitor was launched on 30 January 1862 to the cheers of the watching crowd, even those who had bet that the ship would sink straight to the bottom.
+She was commissioned on 25 February.